jjravi/p3lang/README.md

 `{.` _with perl code here_ `.}`

-`hint: If you are using vim, you can use modelines to force a particular syntax to override considering the file extension.`
+`hint: If you are using vim, you can use modelines to force a particular syntax to override vim's syntax highlighting from considering the file extension.`

-main.c.p3:
+`main.c.p3`:
 ```
 # vim: set filetype=c: